I want to think about my options for a future move

 The Site has a number of useful resources to help you think about different aspects of buying a house – there’s expert advice on the process, on different types of mortgages and the ‘hidden costs’ plus advice on buying with friends or family.
 There’s also a Mortgage Affordability Tool.

 Help to Buy is a government scheme that means you could move home with a deposit as low as 5%.
-Rightmove explains the two options available: Mortgage Guarantee and Equity Loan:
+Rightmove explains different ways to buy property.

 With shared ownership agreements the homeowner buys a share of the property – anything from 25% to75% – and pays rent on the remainder.
 It gives people who would otherwise be excluded from home ownership the chance to buy a share of a property.
 Most schemes are offered through housing associations: sometimes the property is one of their existing developments; sometimes they will buy a property with/ for you on the open market.
 Further information can be found at: